amandar8529/reactjs-independent-study/entries/entry4.md

-# <center>Entry 4: Learn and Tinker</center>
+# <center>Entry 4: Practice Makes Progress</center>
 <img src="../entries/images/brain.jpg"/>
 <p>Throughout the week, I continued learning on Codecademy, but then I decided to switch learning gears and try coding a small project to better understand React JS.
 I was still confused on what exactly could be created using React JS, so I searched through many articles and examples online until I found an article with a step by step tutorial on making a simple React JS project. </p>

 <p>I started with the view of the intended outcome:</p>
 <img src="../entries/images/project.png"style="height:100px, width: 200px;" />
-<p>And with the information that everything on this page was part of a component.
+<p>I learned that everything on this page was part of a component.
 The article taught me to look for the main component or what everything else is inside of and then to visualize it in a different way:</p>
 <br>
 <ul>
 <li>App</li>